With us, Tim Cole and Pete Cole, at our new company Intermorphic! It's evolved and now lives on in Wotja, see below.

 Back in 1990, way before our new company Intermorphic, we co-founded the company SSEYO and then started building the SSEYO Koan Music Engine (SKME) and SSEYO Koan branded apps that wrapped it.
 We sent out the first SSEYO Koan app Betas in 1992 - over 25 years ago - and initially called the music it made "Koan Music".
 The genre later became better known as "Generative Music".

-In 1994 we published Koan Plus and, at about the time in 1995 as we were readying Koan Pro V1.0 for release, we were lucky enough to bring it to the attention of Brian Eno.
-In autumn 1995 Eno started working with Koan Pro (superceded by Noatikl in 2007 and now Wotja in 2017) culminating in the 1996 release of Generative Music 1 with SSEYO Koan Software.
+In 1994 we published Koan Plus and, at about the time in 1995 as we were readying Koan Pro V1.0 authoring system for release, we were lucky enough to bring it to the attention of Brian Eno.
+In autumn 1995 Eno started working with Koan Pro (superceded by Noatikl in 2007 then Wotja in 2017 and Wotja X in 2018) culminating in the 1996 release of Generative Music 1 with SSEYO Koan Software.

 A number of internet and mobile developments ensued for Koan between 1997 and 2002, a crucial one being that we added to the SKME an integral sound engine called the SSEYO Koan Sound Engine (SKSE).

 In 2002 SSEYO was then acquired by Tao Group, at which point SSEYO Koan sadly passed away (it's gone, meaning it's not been developed or supported since 2002).
 As SSEYO Koan's developers, though, we (Intermorphic) got back all the SSEYO IP in 2008 and have now retired it.
 However...